-- How many years of teaching experience do you have?

-- 2. What's your (main) teaching context?

-- a) primary school

-- b) secondary school

-- c) tertiary (college or university)

-- d) private school ELT (adult and younger learners)

-- 3. What do you like most about being a teacher?
+- 1. How many years of teaching experience do you have? - 2.
+What's your (main) teaching context? - a) primary school - b) secondary school - c) tertiary (college or university) - d) private school ELT (adult and younger learners) - 3.
+Are you teaching online or face-to-face at the moment? - 4.
+What do you like most about being a teacher?